Eugenio8mola/GraphPartitioning/sequentialAlgorithms/multilevelKernighanLin/README.md

 The `findNodeWithFewestAdjacents` function finds the index of a node in the graph that has the fewest number of adjacent   nodes, excluding locked nodes.
 It returns:
-the index of the found node 'nodeWithFewestAdjacents' if a node is found
+1. 'nodeWithFewestAdjacents' the index of the found node, if a node is found
-'-1' if all nodes are locked or the provided adjacency list is empty.
+2. '-1' if all nodes are locked or the provided adjacency list is empty.
 It helps in selecting nodes for certain graph-based computations allowing to perform a smarter coarsening.
 It takes two parameters:
-a vector of vector of pairs of integers 'adjacencyList' which is the adjacency list of the graph
+1. the vector of vector of pairs of integers 'adjacencyList' which is the adjacency list of the graph
-a vector of boolean values 'locked' which is used to keep track of nodes already coarsed and that should not be considered.
+2. the vector of boolean values 'locked' which is used to keep track of nodes already coarsed and that should not be considered.

 ## `returnBestNode`

+The `returnBestNode` function finds the best node to coarse in order to generate a `supernode`.
+The `bestNode` is selected among the ones in the adjacency list of the node with the fewest number of adjacents returned by the function `findNodeWithFewestAdjacents`.
-The `returnBestNode` function finds the best node connected to a node with the fewest adjacents, considering the weight of connected nodes and edges.
-It returns the index of the best node satisfying certain criteria.
+This function selects appropriately the best matching node considering the sum of the node weights of the nodes to merge and compares it with a `threshold`computed on the entire node weigth set.
+Together with the `threshold` two intervals are also passed.
+This procedure turns the coarsening process into a `smart coarsening`.
+The method returns:
+the `pair<int, int>` = `(bestNode,edgeWeight)` in which:
+`bestNode` is the index of the best node found
+`edgeWeight` is the edge weight of the best node found.
+It takes six parameters:
+1. the Graph data structure `myGraph`
+2. the node for which the best pairing needs to be determined `nodeWithFewestAdjacents`
+3. the threshold parameter setting a condition for selecting the best pairing node `threshold`, nodes that meet or exceed this threshold are considered suitable candidates for pairing.
+4. the vector `maxInt` that constrains the selection of pairing nodes based on one of the corresponding maximum values specified in this vector used as correction factor to the `threshold` value.
+5. the vector `minInt` that constrains the selection of pairing nodes based on one of the corresponding minimum values specified in this vector used as correction factor to the `threshold` value.
+6. the boolean vector `locked` indicating whether each node in the graph is locked or not.
+   Locked nodes are excluded from consideration as potential pairing candidates, ensuring that they remain unchanged during the pairing process.

 ## `removeElementsFromAdjacency`